-The Minimum Data Set (MDS) 3.0 is an assessment tool that is used with residents in all Medicare-licensed nursing facilities, regardless of payer source.
+The Minimum Data Set (MDS) 3.0 is an assessment tool that is used with residents in all Medicare-certified nursing facilities, regardless of payer source.
 Section Q of the MDS relates to goal setting and discharge planning.
 If a person wants to speak to someone about the possibility of returning to the community, a referral to the local contact agency (LCA) is indicated.
 In Maryland, MFP is the LCA.
-MFP has worked with the State's CMS MDS liaison, the Office of
+MFP has worked with the State's CMS MDS liaison, the Office of Health Care Quality (OHCQ), in order to automate the MDS referral process.
+Currently, when a referral to the LCA is indicated, a referral to the local Area Agency on Aging or Center for Independent Living is made through the LTSSMaryland tracking system and options counseling is provided to the nursing facility resident, regardless of Medicaid eligibility status.
+Options counseling is described in detail below in 1.4 Enrollment in MFP from a Nursing Facility.